MATBckh22/MATB-STUDIOS/README.md

 Before going to the actual part of writing code, C is very different compared to Python, u cannot run programs as straight-forward as Python.
 Hence, take note on this section how to set up a compiler for C/C++.

 Here author will be using vscode to compile.
-The C/C++ doesn't include a compiler or debugger tool.
+The C/C++ extension doesn't include a compiler or debugger tool.
 Thus, u will have to install these tools to ur computer ([GCC](https://en.wikipedia.org/wiki/GNU_Compiler_Collection) or [Clang](https://en.wikipedia.org/wiki/Clang) specifically).

 There may already be a C/C++ compiler and debugger provided by ur academic instructor.
 Check with ur instructors for guidance on how to install and use those compilers instead.